babsonnexus/stream-link-manager-for-channels/README.md

 ./slm.sh install
 ```

 4. You will be given one last chance to decide if you want to do the installation.
-Note that an installation will remove any previous instance of <b>Stream Link Manager for Channels</b> at that location.
+Note that an installation will remove any previous instance of <b>Stream Link (+Files +Playlists) Manager for Channels</b> at that location.
 This is unlike the "upgrade" below which will maintain all your files and settings.

 ![image](https://github.com/user-attachments/assets/53160f56-0c47-4b07-be7b-dfc9bd4cfd03)